Zats1954/SitecJ/README.md

 # SitecJ
-test for Sitec
+test for Sitec.
-Read data from dev.sitec24.ru/UKA_TRADE/hs/MobileClient/{imei}/form/users, put them to "sitecDb" database and list in the next fragment
+Read data from dev.sitec24.ru/UKA_TRADE/hs/MobileClient/{imei}/form/users, put them to "sitecDb" database and list them in the next fragment.